ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * TinyMCE still does filters inside of \<htmlprotect\> (so can't use e.g. text-align: center; or font-weight: strong; CSS tags in table headers, have to use \<th\> and \<b\>
 * Editor removes line breaks/white space inside of \<htmlprotect\>
 * TinyMCE doesn't do markdown table headers right (does bold and puts under header row)
+* "To-do: Change this so more foolproof (i.e., "untitled.md" check)"
+* Fix: "Disable this for now as will double in the case of Ctrl + W"
+* Fix Ctrl+W exit so when empty but dirty it won't prompt about saving changes?